mromphf/rails-blackjack/README.md

 Rails 4.1.4

 KNOWN ISSUES:
 - Player can "back out" of a bet by refreshing the page after first cards have been dealt
+- Game locks up in certain edge cases